 We use XML to describe 7DS messages.
 7DS extracts the metadata from the queries received from other peers and performs an attribute-matching search in its local cache.
 A report includes an identifier that matches the identifier of its corresponding query, and a data description field that contains the relevant information in the local cache of the peer that responds.
-The report message also consists of some optional attributes with their values, such as the original URL, the time the object (of the data description field) was cached locally, time the original copy was created, its HTML title, size and format, the quality of the wireless transmission (using the signal-to-noise ratio value), the author, language, size and content type of the object.
-Some of this information is inherently provided by web objects, while others require adding additional (applicationspecific) meta information.
-7DS either passes the received reports for display or issues an HTTP GET request automatically (via the web client) using the local URL of the selected report to receive the complete object.
+The report message also consists of some optional attributes with their values, such as the original URL, the time the object (of the data description field) was cached locally, time the original copy was created, its HTML title, size and format, the quality of the wireless transmission (using the signal-tonoise ratio value), the author, language, size and content type of the object.
+Some of this information is inherently provided by web objects, while others require adding additional (application-specific) meta information.
+7DSeither passes the received reports for display or issues an HTTP GET request automatically (via the web client) using the local URL of the selected report to receive the complete object.
 A miniature web server is running as a part of 7DS which services the HTTP GET requests.
 The primary information propagation is through the use of caching rather than reliable state maintenance.
 It is not a goal of the current prototype to resolve inconsistency among copies of a data object.
 7DS peers may have several objects matching a single query.

 7DS organizes and indexes the cache.
 Through a GUI, it provides the capability to the user to view, browse and manage the cache.
-In the current prototype, the content of the cache is displayed in a treelike structure.
+In the current prototype, the content of the cache is displayed in a tree-like structure.
 We are extending it to support grouping of the cache content to predefined categories and searching tools using the meta-data attributes of the stored objects.
 The user can set the access permissions for files and directories in the cache and specify the objects to share with other peers.
 To protect the user privacy, the system only transmits reports or pages that corresponds to public available objects.
 7DS can encrypt a private object before its transmission.
-Both the source and the destination are required to have PGP in order to encrypt (using the public key) and then decrypt (using the private key) the message, respectively.
-Alternatively, if the sender and receiver share a private key, they can use that, too.